logaretm/villus/docs/content/index.md

 npm install villus graphql --save
 ```

-You can now use it with either the new Vue composition API or higher order components:
+You can now use it with either the [Vue composition API](https://v3.vuejs.org/guide/composition-api-introduction.html) or higher order components:

-**villus supports both Vue 2 (with @vue/composition-api) and Vue 3**

 ### Usage